-Soon after the start the riders are in a park on the banks of the Saint Lawrence River – or Fleuve Saint-Laurent, as the French speaking people in Quebec prefer to call the river.
-After 4 kilometres the route drops to the river bank and continues on the Boulevard de Champlain, which is the flattest section of the race – between kilometre 5 and kilometre 9.
+Each round begins in a park high above the banks of the Saint Lawrence River – or Fleuve Saint-Laurent, as the French speaking people in Quebec prefer to call the river.
+At kilometre 4 the route drops to the river bank and continues on the Boulevard de Champlain, which is the flattest section of the race – running from kilometre 5 to kilometre 9.

-The last 3.5 kilometres of each round are toughest, beginning with the Côte de la Montagne, a 375 meters climb at 10%.
-Sure, the first round won’t hurt but this will be another story after ten rounds.
-Especially a 165 metres section at 13% will be no picnic.
+The last 3.5 kilometres are toughest, beginning with the Côte de la Montagne, a 375 meters climb at 10%.
+The first lap will be easy, but in the last this will hurt like hell.
+The steepest stretch is 165 metres at 13%.

-Sixteen rounds with all these short climbs turns the Grand Prix de Quebec into a war of attrition.
+Sixteen laps, sixteen climbs up these short and sharp hills; the Grand Prix de Quebec is a war of attrition.

-Read also: results/race report Grand Prix de Québec 2016.
+Read also: results/race report 2017 Grand Prix de Québec.

-Grand Prix Cycliste de Québec 2016: Route, profiles and more
+Grand Prix Cycliste de Québec 2017: Route map, height profile, and more